pythongus/scrambleme/README.md

 To install the modules
 ```
 pip install -r requirements.txt
-pip install -é scrambleme-1.0.0/ # please use equivalente command for Windows
+pip install -é scrambleme-1.0.0/ # on Windows, the path separator is `\`.
 ```

 To run the flask app